February 04, 2020

 Jaipur is the capital city of Rajasthan and boasts of being one of the first planned cities in India.
-It is known as the ‘Pink City’ because most of its houses are painted a light pink colour.
+It is known as the ‘Pink City’ because most of its historical monuments are painted in light hues of pink, the colour that represents hospitality.
 Now a bustling metro, Jaipur is where traditional cultures and customs meet modernity in the most beautiful of fusions.
+It is a must-include in your Rajasthan tourism experience.
 Visit the City Palace and Jal Mahal while you’re there, and don’t forget to sample some of the local cuisine that the city is famous for.

 The ‘White City’ of Udaipur is known for its enchanting, serene lakes and the stark contrast it makes with the Aravalli Hills and adjacent plains.
+For all the couples out there, including Udaipur in your Rajasthan tourism is a must!
 Its romantic atmosphere makes it a much-loved spot for destination weddings.
-Many sight-seeing locations in Udaipur are surrounded by artificial lakes built by erstwhile maharajas.
+With numerous resorts in Udaipur you can choose spots to stay where sight-seeing locations are surrounded by artificial lakes built by erstwhile maharajas.
 Definitely visit Lake Palace and Jaisamand Lake at some point during your trip.

 If Jaipur is the ‘Pink City’, then Jodhpur is lovingly known as the ‘Blue City’.
 The houses painted in hues of blue stand out against the golden colour of the land.
 Mehrangarh Fort overlooks the city as if it were a crown.
 Royalty greets you everywhere in Jodhpur and narrates the indelible history that’s laid a solid foundation for the city.
-Shopping is a major attraction in Jodhpur because of its many markets full of traditional memorabilia.
+Shopping is a major attraction in Jodhpur because of its many markets full of traditional memorabilia and one of the major things to do in Rajasthan.
 Definitely a great place to pick up souvenirs for your loved ones back home!

 Known as the ‘Golden city’ of Rajasthan, Jaisalmer rises like a phoenix from within the majestic Thar Desert.
 It is called the Golden City because of the burnished colour of the sandstone used in most of the buildings.
-Jaisalmer is also a World Heritage Site.
+Jaisalmer is also a World Heritage Site and a must-visit as part of your Rajasthan tourism experience.
 The major tourist attractions here are the sand dunes, desert safaris, and the sprawling, magnificent forts.

 Pushkar is a comparatively traditional city and is host to some big festivals, the most popular being Holi.
 It is a colourful city and sprawls around a beautiful lake.
 In fact, this lake is said to have been formed when Lord Brahma struck a demon with his weapon, a lotus flower.
 The demon was killed and three lotus petals fell to earth, one on Pushkar, giving it its name.
 You might want to plan a visit to Pushkar during the annual camel fair.
 This falls every November and is sure to be a unique experience.
-Rajasthan tourism is incomplete without visiting these places.
+A travel guide to Rajasthan must include these places in your list.

 An exciting activity to do in Udaipur is to go speed-boating in Fateh Sagar Lake.
 Time it right with the orange-pink sky and the setting sun, and it becomes a delight for people all ages!